webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 $ xrpk bake ./path/to/.wbn
 ```

-We've now successfully packaged our demo application into a bundle that can easily be shared and consumed by Webaverse users.
-This guide explains how to distribute XRPackages by publishing them to the decentralized IPFS network.
-This allows our packages to be browsed from a central directory and removes the requirement of package hosting.

-<a href="https://xrpackage.org/browse.html" target="_blank" rel="noopener noreferrer">You can browse previously published packages here</a>.

 ## Publishing Modes

 Now that we understand the terminology and have _baked_ our package, let's publish it!